 Written by Rene Mallari

-Competition in the ecommerce industry is getting fiercer.
+Competition in the e-commerce industry is getting fiercer.
 Online retailers and wholesalers vie with each other to get a bigger slice of the market pie.
-At the same time, customers keep on coming in droves to buy their needs and wants via the internet.
+At the same time, customers keep on coming in droves to buy their needs and want via the Internet.

 An increasing number of eBusinesses across the globe tap the services of call centers mainly to outsource their growing customer service operations.

-According to Statista, global ecommerce is growing by leaps and bounds.
-More than two billion online shoppers in 2020 pushed e-retail sales to over $4 trillion worldwide.
-The continued rise in digital buyers has been created by the rapid increase and adoption of internet access, as well as Covid-19 lockdowns.
+According to Statista, global e-commerce is growing by leaps and bounds.
+More than five billion users in 2022 pushed retail e-commerce sales to over $5.7 trillion worldwide.
+These numbers are expected to grow in the coming year’s thanks to digitalization and the benefits of online transactions.

-The report adds that the high usage of mobile devices to sell and purchase online also contributed to the ecommerce boom.
-Smartphones cornered nearly 70% of global retail website visits in 2021 while desktop and tablet visits remained top devices in terms of conversion rates in 2020.
+The report adds that the high usage of mobile devices to sell and purchase online also contributed to the e-commerce boom.
+Smartphones cornered nearly 70% of global retail website visits in 2021, while desktop and tablet visits remained the top devices in terms of conversion rates in 2020.

 Based in China, Alibaba provides online and mobile marketplaces focusing on retail and wholesale businesses.
 The company offers online sales, electronic payment, cloud computing, and shopping search engine services.
 Its overseas call center partners can be found in India.